 Temporary resident visa

 After 5 years of legal residency, a resident may be eligible for naturalization.
-To obtain citizenship it is must to have Spanish language skills and pass a test and interview about Mexican history, culture and values.
-Nationals of Iberian (Spain and Portugal) or Latin American countries may be eligible for citizenship after 2 years of legal residency.
+To obtain citizenship they must have Spanish language skills and pass a test and interview about Mexican history, culture and values.
+Nationals of Iberia (Spain and Portugal) or Latin American countries may be eligible for citizenship after 2 years of legal residency.

 Real Estate PropertyYou may obtain a temporary resident visa in Mexico, if you own a real estate property in Mexico with a value exceeding MXN 2,804,000.

 Under this visa category, you may not be allowed to conduct lucrative activities, such as employment, in the country.

 - Public Deed signed before a Commissioner of Oaths certifying that the foreigner is the holder of real estate property with a value exceeding MXN2,804,000.00 or its equivalent in USD.